Empress Dowager Cixi: New challenges and illness

 In the years between 1881 and 1883, Cixi resorted to written communication only with her ministers.
-The young Guangxu Emperor reportedly was forced to conduct some audiences alone, without Cixi to assist him.
+The young emperor reportedly was forced to conduct some audiences alone, without Cixi to assist him.

 The once fierce and determined Prince Gong, frustrated by Cixi's iron grip on power, did little to question Cixi on state affairs, and supported Manchu involvement in the Sino-French War of 1884–1885.
 Cixi used China's loss in the war as a pretext for getting rid of Prince Gong and other important decision-makers in the Grand Council in 1885.
-She downgraded Prince Gong to "advisor" and elevated the more easily influenced Prince Chun.
+She downgraded Prince Gong to "advisor" and elevated the more easily influenced Prince Chun, Guangxu's father.

 When it was first developed by Empress Dowager Cixi, the Beiyang Fleet was said to be the strongest navy in East Asia.
-Before her adopted son, Emperor Guangxu, took over the throne in 1889, Cixi wrote out explicit orders that the navy should continue to develop and expand gradually.
+Before her nephew Guangxu took over the throne in 1889, Cixi wrote out explicit orders that the navy should continue to develop and expand gradually.
 However, after Cixi went into retirement, all naval and military development came to a drastic halt.
 Japan's victories over China has often been falsely rumored to be the fault of Cixi.
 Many believed that Cixi was the cause of the navy's defeat by embezzling funds from the navy in order to build the Summer Palace in Beijing.
 The greatest symbol of this enduring belief is the Marble Boat that is part of the Summer Palace.
 However, extensive research by Chinese historians suggests that Cixi was not the cause of the Chinese navy's decline.
-In actuality, China's defeat was caused by Emperor Guangxu's lack of interest in developing and maintaining the military.
+In actuality, China's defeat was caused by Guangxu's lack of interest in developing and maintaining the military.
 His close adviser, Grand Tutor Weng Tonghe, advised Guangxu to cut all funding to the navy and army, because he did not see Japan as a true threat, and there were several natural disasters during the early 1890s which the emperor thought to be more pressing to expend funds on.